tabishnoorani/lospre/README.md

     'api' folder is for all the RESTfull activities.
     'public' folder for public file access.
     'src' folder for ReactJS.
     'views' for EJS.
+ReactJS 'Root' Element is in index.ejs file.

-    'server.js' is the main server file that is running.
+    'server.js' is the main server file that is running and controlling main routes.
 --